Hilbert-Kunz multiplicity of quadrics via Ehrhart theory: The Han--Monsky algorithm and its matrix interpretation

+are simultaneously even or odd functions in $p$, depending on whether $d$ is even or odd.
+Therefore, the entire expression is a rational function in $p^2$ given by polynomials of degree $\lfloor d/2 \rfloor$.

+In order to cut down the degree, we observe that the numerator and the denominator are divisible by $p^2 - 1$.
+In the numerator, by symmetry in (\ref{eq: ehr symmetry}), it suffices to show that $P_{F_d}(-1) = 0$.
+This follows from the Ehrhart--Macdonald reciprocity since $F_d$ does not have interior lattice points.
+As for the denominator, it suffices to note that $P_{E_d}(-1) = (-1)^d$ by the Ehrhart--Macdonald reciprocity and $P_{E_d}(0) = 1$ by a standard property of Ehrhart polynomials. \end{proof}

-\begin{remark} One might compute this rational function by polynomial interpolation of the first $d+1$ values for the numerator and denominator polynomials (computed by taking powers $T_k^{d+1}$ and $N_k^{d+1}$ for $k = 1, \ldots, d+1$).
-One may also compute the initial terms of the Ehrhart polynomial of the Fibonacci polytope using a recursion\footnote{Is there a similar recursion for the extended Fibonacci polytope?} in \cite[Proposition~3.17]{Petersen} and replace the polynomial interpolation by \cite[Remark~3.18]{Petersen}.
-Alternatively, the Ehrhart polynomial of the Fibonacci polytope can be also computed via the recursive algorithm given by Kreweras (\cite{Kreweras}, \cite[A079502]{oeis}).
+\begin{remark} One can compute this rational function via polynomial interpolation using the first $d+1$ values for the numerator and denominator polynomials, obtained by evaluating $T_k^{d+1}$ and $N_k^{d+1}$ for $k = 1, \ldots, d+1$.

+Alternatively, the initial values of the Ehrhart polynomial of the Fibonacci polytope can be computed using a recursion\footnote{Is there a similar recursion for the extended Fibonacci polytope?} in \cite[Proposition~3.17]{PetersenZhuang}, and the interpolation can be bypassed using the method of \cite[Remark~3.18]{PetersenZhuang}.
+Another option is to use the recursive algorithm due to Kreweras (\cite{Kreweras}, \cite[A079502]{oeis}). \end{remark}
-Our experiments indicate that the rational function in Corollary~\ref{cor: rational function} is actually a function of $p^2$, i.e., individually the numerator and denominator are degree $d$ polynomials in $p$ that only contain even or odd powers of $p$ depending on the parity of $d$. \end{remark}

 From Corollary~\ref{cor main Ehrhart} we recover an unpublished result of Gessel and Monsky (\cite{GesselMonsky}, see also \cite[Theorem~4.1]{BrennerLiMiller}) and improve its convergence estimate.

 \begin{corollary} Let $k$ be a field of characteristic $p > 2$.
 Then